elastic/kibana/src/server/usage/README.md

 1. Create a usage collector using a factory function
 2. Register the usage collector with the Telemetry service

 NOTE: To a lesser extent, there's also a need to update the telemetry payload of Kibana stats and telemetry cluster field mappings to include your fields.
 This part is typically handled not by you, the developer, but different maintainers of the telemetry cluster.
-Usually, this step just means file an issue in the telemetry repo and have someone approve your data model.
+Usually, this step just means talk to the Platform team and have them approve your data model or added fields.

 ## Creating a Usage Collector